mehfuzh/LinqExtender/Readme.txt

 How to Get started
 =======================

-You will be needing an unit runner like TestDriven.Net or Galieo to get things running.
+You will need a unit runner like TestDriven.Net or Galieo to get things running.
 The LinqExtender.Tests project has few samples that shows how you can use its simplified expression tree to produce expected target query or request while building your provider.

 There is a ExpreesionTreeVisitor class (supplied in LinqExtender.Tests) that you can include in your application along with LinqExtender.dll.This tree visitor walks the LinqExtender tree.